School Improvement Plans

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.
 Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.

-If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please don’t hesitate to contact Mrs. Vanessa Ruffin, principal at Tar Heel School by calling (910) 862-2475, or by email, vlruffin@bladen.k12.nc.us.
+If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please do not hesitate to contact Vanessa Ruffin, principal at Tar Heel School, by calling (910) 862-2475 or by email, vlruffin@bladen.k12.nc.us.

 Sincerely,